Ivan Baitello

-Ivan Lucas Baitello (born 16 July 1973) is a Brazilian football manager and former player who played as a defensive midfielder.
-He is the current football superintendent and assistant manager of Mirassol.
+Ivan Lucas Baitello (born 16 July 1973) is a Brazilian football coach and former player who played as a defensive midfielder.
+He is the current football superintendent and assistant coach of Mirassol.

 Playing career

 Born in São Paulo, Baitello began his career with Mirassol, and also represented Inter de Bebedouro, Araçatuba, União São João (featuring in two Série A matches in 1995), Chapecoense and América-SP before returning to Mirassol in 1997.
 He also played for Tuna Luso before retiring at the age of just 28, due to a spinal disc herniation.

-Managerial career
+Coaching career

-After retiring, Baitello joined Mirassol's youth setup in 2000, as an under-15 manager.
-He became an assistant of the main squad in 2004, being also an interim manager on two occasions, before joining São Caetano ahead of the 2006 season, as the manager of the under-20 side.
+After retiring, Baitello joined Mirassol's youth setup in 2000, as an under-15 coach.
+He became an assistant of the main squad in 2004, being also an interim head coach on two occasions, before joining São Caetano ahead of the 2006 season, as the head coach of the under-20 side.